Textured business: our clothes for working without getting bored

 Editorial nuggets #07 – Benoit Reading Textured business: our clothes for working without getting bored Next Sape m'en Cinq #16: Five brands that reflect my VISION of clothing

-The case of an investment banking lawyer
+The case of a lawyer in investment banking

 Friends, these two pieces are for you.

-The textured micro-patterned suit
+The textured micro-pattern suit

-heather blue bonnegueule suit and cardigan
+blue chiné bonnegueule suit and cardigan

 "Understated" elegance, as they say in English